oliveira-jo/solid-simple-example/README.md

 # SOLID Introduction

-This week in my free time I sow a gay in Youtube talking about how SOLID pattern is cool and practical, so I decided to read about theory and see how this is put in practice.
+This week in my free time I sow a gay in Youtube talking about how SOLID pattern is very interested, so I decided to read about theory and see how this is put in practice.

-As incredible as it may seem, I have been applying them to my codes for a long time, since when got a degree in college FACCAT, in 2014.
-I apply it but I didn’t know the real name of each pattern.
+As incredible as it may seem, I have been applying this patters in my codes for a long time, since when got a degree in college FACCAT, in 2014.
+I apply it but I didn’t know the real name of each one.

 So let see a little bit about each patter and apply them in a simple code example.

 ## Learnins:

-    1. Single Responsibility Principle (SRP): A class should have only one reason to change, meaning it should only have one responsibility.
+1 - Single Responsibility Principle (SRP): A class should have only one reason to change, meaning it should only have one responsibility.
-    2. Open/Closed Principle (OCP): Software entities (classes, modules, functions) should be open for extension but closed for modification.
+2 - Open/Closed Principle (OCP): Software entities (classes, modules, functions) should be open for extension but closed for modification.
-    3. Liskov Substitution Principle (LSP): Subtypes must be substitutable for their base types without affecting program correctness.
+3 - Liskov Substitution Principle (LSP): Subtypes must be substitutable for their base types without affecting program correctness.
-    4. Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.
+4 - Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.
-    5. Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.
+5 - Dependency Inversion Principle (DIP): High-level modules should not depend on low-level modules; both should depend on abstractions.

 ## ❌ Without SOLID (Bad Design)